alexellis/k3sup/README.md

 ### Smart cards and 2FA

 > Warning: issues requesting support for smart cards / 2FA will be closed immediately.
 The feature has been proven to work, and is provided as-is.
-We do not have time to debug your system.

 You can use a smart card or 2FA security key such as a Yubikey.
 You must have your ssh-agent configured correctly, at that point k3sup will defer to the agent to make connections on MacOS and Linux.
 [Find out more](https://github.com/alexellis/k3sup/pull/312)